Post image

 • A large pool of fluent English speakers, many of whom have lived in the US or worked with US companies

-4. Create a Scalable Process for Hiring
+4. Create a Scalable Process for Hiring:

 Hiring is a task that often takes a bewildering amount of time: the process seems to be anything but agile.
-According to talent-acquisition company ICIMS, in 2019 the average time it took to fill a position was 43 days across all roles—and 66 days for highly skilled tech positions.
-Be sure to take the time up front—before you’re in a labor crunch and desperate to hire—to create a repeatable system and well-defined process for prospecting, recruiting, interviewing, and on-boarding new talent.
+According to talent-acquisition company ICIMS, in 2019, the average time it took to fill a position was 43 days across all roles—and 66 days for highly skilled tech positions.
+Be sure to take the time upfront—before you’re in a labor crunch and desperate to hire—to create a repeatable system and well-defined process for prospecting, recruiting, interviewing, and onboarding new talent.

 • Determine your specific needs: What projects and tasks need staffing right now?